The Steam Gauge value of my account is waaaaaay more than I actually paid for my games!

 Click and drag this link to your bookmarks:

-Steam Receipt 2.0, was designed to be locale agnostic, but is difficult to test in every situation.
+Steam Receipt 2.0 was designed to be locale agnostic, but is difficult to test in every situation.
 If you notice an issue, feel free to drop me a line.
-If you'd like to make your own feel free to fork off this GitHub repo.
+If you'd like to make your own, feel free to submit a pull request or fork off this GitHub repo.

 Steam does track key redemptions (from game bundles, retail purchase, etc), but has no way of knowing how much you paid for it, so those costs are excluded.